-In addition to the above services provided under contract with the Executive Office of Health and Human Services, MeHI's program focus in fiscal year 2019 was on the growth of the Commonwealth's digital health ecosystem and supporting innovation in aging and caregiving.
+In addition to the above services, MeHI's Digital Health team focused in fiscal year 2020 on the growth of the Commonwealth's digital health ecosystem and on supporting innovation in aging and caregiving.

-As the implementing agency for the Massachusetts Digital Health Initiative, MeHI's activities in FY19 included:
+As the implementing agency for the Massachusetts Digital Health Initiative, MeHI's activities in fiscal year 2020 included:

-- Awarding \$250,000 in additional grant funding for the Commonwealth's two primary digital health accelerators: MassChallenge HealthTech in Boston and TechSpring at Baystate Health in Springfield.
-With this funding, the two accelerators provided targeted support for over 40 digital health startups, helping them grow and compete; - Owning, maintaining, and enhancing the MassDigitalHealth.org web portal, including creation of the only statewide digital health job board in the United States with over 330 companies and more than 1,700 open digital health jobs; - Awarding \$80,000 to sponsor the first HealthTech newsletter developed by STAT, the national healthcare publication, and run it for a year to promote the Mass Digital Health Initiative.
-The new HealthTech newsletter has national and international reach, distributed weekly to a growing audience of thousands of digital health and healthcare stakeholders; - Focus on supporting innovation in aging and caregiving in alignment with one of the Baker-Polito Administration's priorities.
-This included awarding \$100,000 in seed funding to help establish AGENCY@CIC, a co-working innovation hub focused on supporting entrepreneurs in the aging cluster; - Launching the Digital Health Sandbox Grant Program.
+- Administering \$250,000 in additional grant funding for the Commonwealth's two primary digital health innovation labs: MassChallenge HealthTech in Boston and TechSpring at Baystate Health in Springfield.
+With this funding, the two programs provided targeted support for over 38 digital health startups, helping them grow and compete; - Owning, maintaining, and enhancing the MassDigitalHealth.org web portal, including improving and promoting the only statewide digital health job board in the United States with over 330 companies and more than 1,000 open digital health jobs; - Partnering with MassChallenge HealthTech to run a one-year sponsorship of the first HealthTech newsletter developed by STAT, the national healthcare publication, and run it for a year to promote the Mass Digital Health Initiative.
+The new HealthTech newsletter has national and international reach and is distributed weekly to a growing audience of thousands of digital health and healthcare stakeholders, helping to grow the Mass Digital Health brand across the country and world; - Focus on supporting innovation in aging and caregiving in alignment with one of the Baker-Polito Administration's priorities; - Running and expanding the Digital Health Sandbox Network and Grant Program.
 This grant program supports Massachusetts digital health companies in accessing testing and validation opportunities at Massachusetts sandboxes.
-The program launched with PracticePoint at Worcester Polytechnic Institute and will expand to include additional sandboxes in FY20.
+The program expanded from one Sandbox in fiscal year 2019 to eight Sandbox locations and one Sandbox tool in fiscal year 2020.
+MeHI also awarded \$240,000 in grants to the Sandboxes to support projects with five Massachusetts digital health companies;